SmithsonianWorkshops/SMSC_2023_Conservation_Genomics/day-3-Assembly_QC_&_Repeat_Annotation/QC_&_Repeat_annotation.md

 -database: The prefix name of a XDF formatted sequence database containing the genomic sequence to use when building repeat models.
 -pa: number of cpus
 -engine: The name of the search engine we are using.
 I.e abblast/wublast or ncbi (rmblast version).
+#Note the new version of repeatmodeler calls another program called LTRStruct.
 -LTRStruct: enables the optional LTR structural finder.
 ```

 ##### Output files:
-- consensi.fa.classified: complete database to be in RepeatMasker.
+- consensi.fa.classified: complete database to be used in RepeatMasker.

 The last step to get a repeat annotation is to run ReapeatMasker.